Cayo Santa Maria Scuba diving is a breeze this day; the water is warm, and the visibility in April 2022 is amazing.

 Both dive sites provide very calm seas today, so there were no issues at all exiting the boat or communicating on the surface before we submerged.

 First Tranquil Cayo Santa Maria Scuba Diving Experience

-My first diving experience in Cayo Santa Maria is exploring a coral reef, and I am again super happy to see that the reef seems to be bubbling with life, and color, and really look super healthy.
+My first diving experience in Cayo Santa Maria was exploring a coral reef, and I was again super happy to see that the reef seemed to be bubbling with life and color and really look super healthy.

 Swimming around the reef, depths varying (but nothing below 12ish meters) we get to explore little cave-like structures, and tunnels.

 There are overhangs, canyons with a sun-kissed sand bottom, and vegetation looming on all sides, as well as tropical shoals of fish.

 We are gliding by lots of huge lobsters hiding under shadowy cliffs and the occasional dragonfish.

 I really enjoyed this shallow exploratory nature dive, despite the fact that my Viking heritage seems to fail me – as I tend to start freezing a bit these days, even in Caribbean waters!

 Also read: Travel To Revolutionary Santa Clara City!

 Chill Surface Time Before Cayo Santa Maria Immersion No. 2